The Good Work Plan was deemed the ‘biggest shake ups of employment law in a generation’.

 The list of information that must be included in the statement has also been extended.
 Statements given to any employee or worker who started work on or after 6 April 2020 must include:

-- The terms & conditions relating to work must cover terms relating to normal hours of work, days of the week the worker will be required to work and whether they may vary
+- The terms & conditions relating to work must cover terms relating to normal hours of work (including breaks), days of the week the worker will be required to work and whether they may vary

 - Terms relating to other forms of paid leave such as family-friendly leave